In our private Facebook community for stepmoms, some of the most popular questions revolve around- you guessed it- The Ex.

 If your significant other has the child primarily in his care, then it makes sense that the mom is sensitive to the situation, and sensitive to you coming in and “filling her role” (which, she doesn’t understand, you are not trying to do).

 Pro-Tip: Remember that the custody agreement is between your significant other and his ex… not you.
 There may be things you don’t agree with, but you can’t fix what you didn’t break.

 Has your stepchild’s mom settled down with someone new?

 This is like Girl 101.
 If your significant other is her most recent ex, and she is single, you have an additional hurdle to jump.
-The comparisons, jealously, and resentment- which occur in both directions- can be a nightmare to sort through and move on from.
+The comparisons, jealousy, and resentment- which occur in both directions- can be a nightmare to sort through and move on from.

 Would you want to see your child’s father settle down with someone new before you do?
-Petty or not, that’s reality.
+Petty or not, that’s the reality.

 Pro-Tip: As much as you want to tell your stepchild’s mom, “Get over my man!” just give her a little slack.
 Your boundaries need to be clear, but reasonable.
-Understand how her circumstances skew her judgement.
+Understand how her circumstances skew her judgment.